canonical/netplan.io/design.md

             channel: 11
             # no WPA config implies default of open
     bridges:
-      # renderer: NetworkManager
       # the key name is the name for virtual (created) interfaces;
       # no 'match' or 'set-name' attributes are allowed.
       br0:
-        # IDs of the components; switchports expands into multiple interfaces
+        # IDs of the components
+        # switchports expands into multiple interfaces
         interfaces: [wlp1s0, switchports]
         dhcp4: true
       routes: